juspay/todo-app/tutorial/nixify/1_nix_flake.md

 - `pkgs.mkShell` creates a derivation that is evaluated by the command `nix develop`
 - Derivation given by `devShells.${system}.default` is evaluated by default, you can also define custom `devShell` like `devShells.${system}.mydevShell` and run it using `nix develop .#mydevShell`

-It's time to now run the following commands and see the `flake.nix` in action:
+Now you can run the following commands and see this `flake.nix` in action:
 - `nix build`
 - `nix run`
 - `nix develop`